chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/CdrPlasmaModel.rst

 #.
 A pure class ``CdrPlasmaStepper`` which inherits from ``TimeSteppers`` but does not implement an ``advance`` method.
    This class simply provides the base functionality for more easily developing time integrators.
-   ``CdrPlasmaStepper`` contains methods that are necessary for coupling the solvers, e.g. calling the :ref:`CdrPlasmaPhysics` methods at the correct time.
+   ``CdrPlasmaStepper`` contains methods that are necessary for coupling the solvers, e.g. calling the :ref:`Chap:CdrPlasmaPhysics` methods at the correct time.
 #.
 Implementations of ``CdrPlasmaPhysics``, which implement the ``advance`` method and can thus be used for advancing models.

 The supported time integrators are located in :file:`$DISCHARGE_HOME/CdrPlasma/TimeSteppers`.